icon-project/icon-project.github.io/docs/transaction_signature.md

 ### Dictionary type

 Enclosed with `{` and `}`, and key/value pairs are separated with `.`.
-The encoding of key follows encoding of String type.
-The order of keys follows normal “UTF-8” encoding byte comparison (it’s same as Unicode string order).
+Every keys in dictionary are string type, therefore, the same encoding rules apply.
+The order of keys in the serialized data follows the natural ordering of the UTF-8 encoded byte comparison (it’s same as Unicode string order).

 ```
 {<key1>.<value1>.<key2>.<value2>}